-Effective from 1st February 2022, the Company entered a new quota share agreement provided by two reinsurance companies with an equal split of 80% of its motor insurance risks.
-Both agreements are on a funds withheld basis.
+Effective from 1st February 2022, the Company entered a new quota share agreement provided by two reinsurance companies with an equal share of 80% of its motor insurance risks.
+Quota share agreements are on a funds withheld basis.

-Excluding the impact of the quota share arrangement, net earned premiums decreased by 8.2% to £148.3m (2022: £161.5m) reflecting a 6.9ppt reduction in the number of earned policies underwritten by AICL coupled with a 1.4% decrease in average earned premiums.
-The reduction in the number of earned policies was mainly due to lower volumes on Saga brokerage panels.
+Excluding the impact of the quota share arrangement, net earned premiums increased by 0.6% to £149.1m (2022: £148.3m) reflecting a 26% increase in average earned premiums offset by an 18.7ppt reduction in the number of earned policies.
+This reflects the significant rate passed on during 2022 and 2023, together with a reduction in volumes on Saga brokerage panels.

-Also excluding the impact of the quota share arrangement, prior year reserve releases of £25.1m (2022: £42.2m) were recognised reflecting continued favourable experience on large bodily injury claims relating to prior accident years.
-The year-on-year increase in reported combined operating ratio (COR) of 110.3% (2022: 70.9%) reflects the market wide increase to the rate of inflation applied to all outstanding reserves, higher large bodily injury claims experience during the current financial year and lower releases year on year from prior year reserves.
+Also excluding the impact of the quota share arrangement, prior year reserve releases of $\pounds$ 10.8m (2022: $\pounds$ 25.1m) were recognised reflecting continued favourable experience on large bodily injury claims relating to prior accident years.
+The year-on-year reduction in reported combined operating ratio (COR) of 107.4% (2022: 110.3%) reflects the rate passed on during 2022 and 2023 as a reaction to the continued inflationary cost pressures seen across the market over the most recent financial years.